Tourism Pays for Colorado Springs & the Pikes Peak Region

 Click here for more details on how tourism pays for the Pikes Peak region.

 The Importance of Tourism

-- Travel & tourism pumps over $43 per second into the local economy
+- Travel & tourism generates over $62 per second into the regional economy

-- Tax revenue from tourism saves each family of four $340 in taxes
+- Tax revenue from tourism saves each family of four an averages $633 in taxes per year

 Cutting Tourism Promotional Spending is Risky

 - When tourism promotional spending is cut, there is a loss of direct spending as well as a loss of jobs, reduced wages and reduced tax collections

 - The impact of cutting tourism spending can be seen by studying the Colorado experience of 1993-1997, when the tourism promotion budget was reduced to zero

 - The critical question is "how many lost visitors does it take to negate the savings of a reduced or eliminated promotional budget?"